krzykawska/digital-cv/README.md

 2010-2011 Scholarships for the Best Grad Student at Faculty of Biochemistry, Biophysics and Biotechnology, Jagiellonian University

+11.02.2012 The 1st place in the 3rd edition of the Scientific Salon of the PhD Students Society of the Jagiellonian University for the presentation of the paper: Light in the dark - a new way to fight cancr

+5.10.2012 Thehe 1st prize for the oral presentation presented at the 1st National Conference of Students and PhD Students "Between the Sciences - Congress of Physicists and Chemists"

 ## 💰 Grants:

 ### Principal Investigator: